Students from the Spring 2016 Cause Consulting course applaud their classmates as they receive diplomas.

-Keyes created the Center in 2008 in tandem with the Public Relations & Corporate Communications program, which has since expanded to serve students from the Journalism, Global Strategic Communications, and Integrated Marking Communications programs.
+Keyes created the Center in 2008 in tandem with the Public Relations & Corporate Communications program, which has since expanded to serve students from the Master's in Journalism, Master's in Global Strategic Communications, and Master's in Integrated Marking Communications programs.
 Its academic centerpiece is the Cause Consulting course, which is currently taught by John Trybus, the Center’s Managing Director.

 Cause Consulting enables a cohort of students to work collaboratively in small consulting teams to provide integrated marketing and communications services for social impact clients, including nonprofits and socially responsible businesses.
 The class works through a service-learning model, which emphasizes building and reflecting on emotional intelligence skills.
 To date, the class has trained nearly 200 cause consultants, served 71 clients, and provided close to $3 million in pro bono services.

 Through their Cause Consulting class, students Megan Honour (G’16) and Eliana Bardi (G’16) worked with the United Nations Foundation to improve the outreach strategy around its annual Social Good Summit.
 Convening a community of global leaders and grassroots activists, the conference addresses climate change and reducing inequality.
 The goals are immense and multifaceted, Honour and Bardi said, and it was challenging to integrate strategies to reach multiple audiences and goals.